Biden vows to finish Kabul evacuation, avenge US deaths

 As many as 1,000 Americans and many more Afghans are still struggling to get out of Kabul.

-Biden was briefed on the attacks, which also killed dozens of Afghans and came 12 days into the rushed evacuation and five days before its scheduled completion.
-Some Republicans argued to extend the evacuation beyond next Tuesday's deadline.
+In somber, sometimes halting remarks, Biden praised U.S. forces and asked for a moment of silence in honor of those killed.
+The U.S. service members were the first killed in Afghanistan since February 2020, the month the Trump administration struck an agreement with the Taliban that called for the militant group to halt attacks on Americans in exchange for a U.S. agreement to remove all American troops and contractors by May 2021.

-The U.S. general overseeing the evacuation, Gen. Frank McKenzie, said after the attacks, “If we can find who is associated with this, we will go after them.”
-He said it would be a mistake for the United States to call an early end to the evacuation, despite the risks.
+Biden was briefed on the attacks, which came 12 days into the rushed evacuation and five days before its scheduled completion.
+Some Republicans and others have argued to extend the evacuation beyond next Tuesday's deadline.

 The administration has been widely blamed for a chaotic and deadly evacuation that began in earnest only after the collapse of the U.S.-backed Afghan government and the Taliban's takeover of the country.
-More than 100,000 people have been evacuated so far.
+More than 100,000 people have been evacuated so far, Afghans, Americans and others.

 Thursday's attacks were sure to intensify political pressure from all sides on Biden, who already was under heavy criticism for not beginning the pullout earlier.
 He had announced in April that he was ending the U.S. war and would have all forces out by September.